MoviePass CEO backpedals on location tracking and talks strategy to break even by 2019

 Customers may find this total about-face since last week unconvincing, especially since the company issued an update to the app days after Lowe’s remarks that “removed unused app location capability.”

 That too was inaccurate, Lowe told me.
 “The update didn’t change anything, only the menu options.”
+He later wrote to the same effect in a blog post on the company’s site.

 The way I portrayed what we do is not accurate.